kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/edge-syncer.md

   - At the initial implementation before edge-mc side controller become ready, we assume SyncerConfig is on workload management workspace (wm-ws), and then which will be copied into mb-ws like other workload objects.
   - This should be changed to be generated according to EdgePlacement spec.
 - This CR is a placeholder for defining how edge-syncer behaves, and will be extended/splitted/merged according to further design discussion.
-- Currently Edge Syncer watches all CRs in the workspace
+- Currently KubeStellar Syncer watches all CRs in the workspace
-  - Edge Syncer merges them and decides which resources are down/up synced based on the merged information.
+  - KubeStellar Syncer merges them and decides which resources are down/up synced based on the merged information.

 #### Downsyncing